Wall St Week Ahead-As rally in U.S. stocks rolls on, signs of caution grow - Up News Info

 Still, only 47% of S&P 500 stocks stood above their 50-day moving averages as of Thursday’s close, compared to 91% of stocks above that level when the index was making record highs in mid-April, according to Keith Lerner, chief market strategist at Truist Advisory Services.
 The average stock in the benchmark was 8.9% off its 52-week high.

 “If you are not in the few stocks that are doing well, you may be doing much worse than the benchmark index,” Lerner said.
-(Reporting by Lewis Krauskopf, additional reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili and Nick Zieminski)
+(Reporting by Lewis Krauskopf, additional reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili, Nick Zieminski and David Gregorio)

 Advertisement